wonechoi/wonechoi.github.io/_portfolio/1_project.markdown

 img: /img/ShoesMore/Main.jpg
 ---

-An online shoes shopping mall with all the basic functions necessary for consumers and managers.
+An online shoe store with all the basic functions necessary for consumers and managers.

 	---
 	The individual project in Enterprise Java Development class